RSGallery2/RSGallery2_Project/.devDocumentation/J!4x/Glossar.md

 * Root gallery

    !!!
 To be improved !!!<br>
    The top level gallery may be selected when for the menu RSGallery2 -> View of galleries is selected.
-If displayed the view will show a collection of "sub" galleries, latest images and random images
+If the displayed the view will show a collection of "sub" galleries, latest images and random images

 * Sub galleries